urbanjost/M_unicode/README.md

 ### User

-   There are descriptions of each procedures in the style of man-pages in three formats:
+   There are descriptions of each procedures in the style of man-pages in four formats:

  - An [index](https://urbanjost.github.io/M_unicode/man3.html) to the HTML versions of the man-pages.

+ - A [flat text version](https://urbanjost.github.io/M_unicode/manual.txt) of the man-pages

  - A single page (that uses javascript) combining all the HTML descriptions of the man-pages for easy searching and printing: